 ASC Topic 820 requires disclosure of the fair value of financial instruments for which it is practical to estimate such value.
-The Company believes that the carrying amounts of its other financial instruments such as cash and cash equivalents, interest receivable and accounts payable and other liabilities approximate the fair value of such items due to the short maturity of such instruments.
-The fair value of borrowings under the Credit Facility (as defined in Note 6) are based on a market yield approach and current interest rates, which are Level 3 inputs to the market yield model, and is estimated to be \$15,500 as of December 31, 2015, which is the same as the Company's carrying value of the borrowings.
-There were no borrowings outstanding under the Credit Facility as of December 31, 2016.
-The fair value of SBA debentures is estimated by discounting remaining payments using current market rates for similar instruments and considering such factors as the legal maturity date and the ability of market participants to prepay the debentures.
-As of December 31, 2016 and 2015, the fair value of the Company's SBA debentures using Level 3 inputs is estimated at \$224,000 and \$213,500, respectively, which is the same as the Company's carrying value of the debentures.
+The Company believes that the carrying amounts of its other financial instruments such as cash and cash equivalents, receivables and payables approximate the fair value of such items due to the short maturity of such instruments.
+The fair value of borrowings under the Credit Facility (as defined in Note 6) are based on a market yield approach and current interest rates, which are level 3 inputs to the market yield model, and is estimated to be \$15,500 and \$10,000 as of December 31, 2015 and 2014, respectively, which is the same as the Company's carrying value of the borrowings.
+SBA debentures are carried at cost and with their longer maturity dates, fair value is estimated by discounting remaining payments using current market rates for similar instruments and considering such factors as the legal maturity date and the ability of market participants to prepay the debentures.
+As of December 31, 2015 and 2014, the fair value of the Company's SBA debentures using Level 3 inputs is estimated at \$213,500 and \$173,500, respectively, which is the same as the Company's carrying value of the debentures.